syspimp/ansible-module-netgear/README.md

 $ cd ansible-module-netgear
 # edit the group_vars/all with your router and dns info
 $ vi group_vars_all
-# install the pip dependencies
+# install the pip dependencies if you don't have them
 $ pip3 install --user pynetgear netaddr dnspython
+# OR upgrade to the latest version of the pip dependencies
+$ pip3 install --user -U pynetgear netaddr dnspython
 # run the playbook
 $ ansible-playbook netgear-examples.yml -v
 Using /etc/ansible/ansible.cfg as config file